-- 14.1 Alongside the medical practices, the NHS has responsibility for provision of healthcare and sets the rates that developers pay to mitigate additional demand created by development. - Healthcare provision in Saffron Walden is provided by two GP surgeries and some services available at the Community Hospital.
-The hospital has two geriatric wards but otherwise offers out-patient care only.
-The nearest maternity services are at Addenbrookes Hospital in Cambridge (14 miles away) and for mental health services patients must either travel out of town or see staff who travel into the town specifically for appointments.
-The nearest walk-in health centre is in Bishop's Stortford (11.5 miles away) and the nearest 24hr and A&E care is in Cambridge. - 14.3 One of the surgeries is split across two sites, with one in Saffron Walden and the other in Great Chesterford, 4.5 miles away.
+- 14.1 Alongside the medical practices, the NHS has responsibility for provision of healthcare and sets the rates that developers pay to mitigate additional demand created by development.
+NHS property Services will work with the clinical commissioning group and NHD bodies to understand the relationship growth has with their services and what this means for preparing a development strategy. - Healthcare provision in Saffron Walden is provided by two GP surgeries and some services available at the Community Hospital.
+The hospital has one geriatric wards but otherwise offers out-patient care only.
+The nearest maternity services are at Addenbrookes Hospital in Cambridge (14 miles away), and Princess Alexandra Hospital in Harlow (33 miles away) and for mental health services patients must either travel out of town or see staff who travel into the town specifically for appointments.
+The nearest walk-in health centre is in Bishop's Stortford (11.5 miles away) and the nearest 24hr and A&E care is in Cambridge. - 14.3 Both GP practices are split across two sites, with one in Saffron Walden and the other in Great Chesterford, 4.5 miles away.
 Both practices are based in old buildings which are not easily enlarged.
-Public consultation for the SWNP revealed high levels of concern that doctors' surgeries are overstretched and that the town needs a bigger and more sophisticated 'state of the art' health centre. - 14.4 The response made by the West Essex Clinical Commissioning Group to a major planning application in 2018 (UTT/18/0824/OP) confirms that primary healthcare provision in Saffron Walden is already under capacity by almost 500m2. - 14.5 The eLP identifies the Saffron Walden Community Hospital (2.25ha) as a site which is to be "safeguarded for healthcare unless it can be demonstrated that the land or buildings are surplus to the operational healthcare requirements of the NHS".
-The SWNP considers that this site, which is reasonably well served by public transport, is accessible on foot, and which is also accessible by private car, would be suitable for a full health centre. - 14.6 Saffron Walden has several dental practices; however, in consultations residents regularly note that there are not enough NHS appointments available.
+Public consultation for the SWNP revealed high levels of concern that doctors' surgeries are overstretched and that the town needs a bigger and more sophisticated 'state of the art' health centre. - 14.4 The response made by the West Essex Clinical Commissioning Group to a major planning application in 2018 (UTT/18/0824/OP) confirms that primary healthcare provision in Saffron Walden is already under capacity by almost 500m2. - Saffron Walden has several dental practices; however, in consultations residents regularly note that there are not enough NHS appointments available.
 Additional NHS practices would be welcomed.